 The controls are halfway decent; it's simple enough and most of it is self-explanatory, even if you exclude the tutorial stages which generally teach you what to do.
 But I would have added tool tips which appear when leaving the mouse over the buttons (that the player uses to control their avatar) to not only serve as a reminder later on, but to also visualize which direction they'll be facing when selecting the left and right buttons in particular.
 I know the game doesn't penalize you for replaying the stage, but when you're setting up a very long cue of commands, in combination with the isometric perspective approach with the graphics, having that extra information could benefit players who don't have a keen sense of direction quite a lot.

 Other than that, I don't have much else to say.
 For a game for keeping yourself busy during, say, your breaks at work, lightBot is perfect.
 I think you've caught onto that idea, seeing you've already developed mobile ports.
-In retrospect though, this particular version is worth checking out if you're willing to learn and master its programming-styled problem solving.
-Since the game is designed around completing the levels using a very limited amount of moves, the art of being able to compress and loop different kinds of commands is essential.
-Give it a try!
+In retrospect though, this particular version is really only worth checking out for the medals.
+Since it's a pretty short game, I'd recommend people to avoid using a guide in order to get that sense of satisfaction; the game is built around utilizing and [ultimately] exploiting its limited movement, and it does challenge your sense of programming skills.
+So it's a nice exercise with faux game development, albeit at a very entry level.

 Not too bad, but overall this feels as if its been rushed.